aleloi/aleloi.github.io/master_project_proposal.md

 formal proofs is time consuming and tedious [[[Czajka18]](#czajka18), page 2, introduction].
-In my experience, it takes between weeks to months to learn Coq to basic proficiency, given sufficient mathematical literacy.
-Since at least the days of Hilbert and Gödel, mathematicians have thought and researched whether proofs can be constructed by algorithm.
+In my experience, it takes between weeks to months to learn Coq to basic proficiency, given sufficient mathematical literacy. **TODO: what's up with this sentence?** Since at least the days of Hilbert and Gödel, mathematicians have thought and researched whether proofs can be constructed by algorithm.